jeevanms003/NFA-to-DFA-visualizer/README.md

-NFA to DFA VisualizerThis project is a web-based tool built with React and Cytoscape.js to convert a Non-deterministic Finite Automaton (NFA) to a Deterministic Finite Automaton (DFA) and visualize the resulting DFA graph.
-Users can input an NFA in JSON format, and the application converts it to a DFA using the subset construction algorithm, then displays the DFA as an interactive graph.FeaturesNFA Input: Input an NFA via a JSON-formatted textarea, specifying states, alphabet, transitions, start state, and final states.
+NFA to DFA VisualizerA React-based web application that converts a Non-deterministic Finite Automaton (NFA) to a Deterministic Finite Automaton (DFA) and visualizes the resulting DFA using Cytoscape.js.
+Users can input an NFA in JSON format, and the tool performs the conversion using the subset construction algorithm, displaying the DFA as an interactive graph.FeaturesNFA Input: Enter NFA details (states, alphabet, transitions, start state, final states) in JSON format via a textarea.
-Conversion: Utilizes the convertNFAtoDFA function to transform the NFA into a DFA.
+NFA to DFA Conversion: Implements the subset construction algorithm to convert NFAs to DFAs.
-Visualization: Renders the DFA as a directed graph using Cytoscape.js, with distinct styling for start and final states.
+Visualization: Displays the DFA as a directed graph with Cytoscape.js, highlighting start and final states with distinct styles.
-Error Handling: Validates JSON input and NFA format, displaying errors for invalid inputs.
+Error Handling: Validates JSON input and NFA structure, showing error messages for invalid formats.

-InstallationClone the repository: git clone <repository-url>
-Install dependencies: npm install
+InstallationClone the repository: git clone https://github.com/jeevanms003/NFA-to-DFA-visualizer.git Navigate to the project directory: cd NFA-to-DFA-visualizer Install dependencies: npm install
 Start the development server: npm start

-UsageEnter a valid NFA in JSON format in the provided textarea and click "Convert & Visualize" to see the DFA graph.TechnologiesReact
+UsageInput a valid NFA in JSON format in the textarea.
-Cytoscape.js
-JavaScript
+Click "Convert & Visualize" to generate and display the DFA graph.
+Interact with the graph to explore states and transitions.

+TechnologiesReact: Frontend framework for building the UI.
+Cytoscape.js: Graph visualization library for rendering the DFA.
+JavaScript: Core logic for NFA-to-DFA conversion.

+Example NFA Inputjson

+{
+  "states": ["q0", "q1", "q2"],
+  "alphabet": ["0", "1"],
+  "startState": "q0",
+  "finalStates": ["q2"],
+  "transitions": {
+    "q0": { "0": ["q0", "q1"], "1": ["q0"] },
+    "q1": { "1": ["q2"] },
+    "q2": {}
+  }
+}

+ContributingContributions are welcome!
+Fork the repository, make changes, and submit a pull request.